algorithmiaio/danku/competition/README.md

 pip install populus==2.2.0
 ```

 You also need `geth` up and running.
 It helps you interact with the contract, like downloading the test dataset and submitting your solution.
+Please refer to the official Ethereum guide for installing `geth` [here](https://github.com/ethereum/go-ethereum/wiki/Installing-Geth).

 After you get `geth` running locally on the default port number `8545` you can connect to it and download the training dataset with the following piece of code: